-Sunday the day known for rest is also the day to set up for a productive week, especially for busy working mums and entrepreneurs.
+Sunday, the day known for rest, is also the day to set up for a productive week, especially for busy working mums and entrepreneurs.
 Below are productivity tips that take little time but really do help you set up for the week.

 Ever catch yourself saying ‘Ah… but it’s Sunday.’
 There were times throughout the day on Sunday that I often caught myself saying this, especially if I had been on shift earlier in the day.
 These days I seldom work on Sundays, but most Sundays I set myself up for a successful week.